 Mulch is great because it can suppress weeds and retain moisture in soil, among other things.
 However, many gardeners wonder if mulch will kill tomato plants.

 So, can you mulch around tomato plants?
-Yes, you can mulch around tomato plants, as long as the mulch does not touch the stems of your plants.
-Mulching around tomato plants prevents weeds from growing and it will reduce the need for frequent watering during hot weather.
+You can mulch around tomato plants as long as the mulch does not touch the stems of your plants.
+Mulching around tomato plants prevents weeds from growing and reduces the need for watering during hot weather.
+A layer of mulch 2 to 3 inches deep will be enough for tomato plants.

 Of course, you will need to choose the proper mulching material, and you will need to apply it at the right time for the best results.
 Let’s take a closer look at mulching around tomato plants, what you should use for mulch, how much you should use, and when you should use it.